tbartels/Contract/Contract.md

 I’m really excited that we’re at the stage where we’re signing contracts; it means that we’re a great fit both professionally and personally (I like working with nice people).
 I am very keen to maintain this relationship, and I hope this document can help us with that.
 I have tried to remain firm but fair, and I hope everything within this document seems reasonable.

-I have a very laid back and informal approach to my work, and I am not a fan of small print or legalese, so I aim to keep this document as concise and casual as possible.
+I have a fairly laid back and informal approach to my work, and I am not a fan of small print or legalese, so I aim to keep this document as concise and casual as possible.
 I hope You agree—and are comfortable—with this tone and approach.

 This document exists to protect the interests of all involved parties, to outline our responsibilities to one another, and to avoid any confusion or